I’ve always enjoyed sausage gravy 1 but I didn’t start to obsess about it until a visit to Portland and Pine State Biscuits. 2

 Sausage Gravy in a cast iron skillet, made with the drippings from a pound of sausage.

 - 1 pound of breakfast sausage, formed into patties

 - A lot of fresh ground black pepper

-Slowly whisk the milk into the pan.
-Simmer the milk, whisking constantly, scraping the bottom of the pan with the whisk to keep the milk from sticking.
-The gravy is ready when it thickens enough to see the bottom of the pan through the bubbles, about 10 minutes.
-Add salt and pepper – a lot of pepper – until the gravy tastes good.
+- Season the gravy: Seasoning is key – milk and flour are bland, and need salt and pepper.
+Whisk in salt and pepper – a lot of pepper – until the gravy tastes good.
 It will take more salt and pepper than it seems like it should.
-I whisk in salt in half teaspoon increments until the gravy stops tasting flat, then add ground pepper until the gravy tastes spicy, with a hint of heat.
+I whisk in salt in half teaspoon increments until the gravy stops tasting flat and start tasting sweet, then I add ground pepper until the gravy tastes spicy, with a hint of heat.
 Serve.

 - How do you turn a roll of sausage into evenly shaped patties?
-I leave the sausage in the plastic casing.
-I use my bread knife to cut through the plastic, starting with the rounded end, and then cut 3/4 inch slices until I get to the other end.
-Then I peel the rounded ends out of the edge of the plastic and mash them together to form a final patty.
-If that patty is really a mess, I cook it, then crumble it up and whisk it into the gravy.
+I leave the sausage in the plastic casing, and use my serrated bread knife to cut through the plastic.
+I cut off the rounded end, and then cut 3/4 inch slices until I get to the other end.
+I peel the rounded ends out of the plastic and mash them together to form a single patty.
+(If that patty is really a mess, I cook it, then crumble it up and whisk it into the gravy.)

 - Don’t want to make biscuits?
 I feel your pain.
 My wife’s the baker in the family, and she’s our chief biscuit maker.
 If I’m home alone with the kids, I cheat and use english muffins.
 Shh – don’t tell anyone.
 I’m sure the Southern Cooking Police have a SWAT team on call to take care of northerners like me.

 What do you think?

 Questions?
 Other ideas?
 Leave them in the comments section below.